 How Do You Know If You Might Need Mental Health Support?

-There are several feelings and symptoms to indicate you could be suffering from mental health issues and need mental health Support.
+There are several feelings and symptoms to indicate you could be suffering from mental health issues and need mental health support.
 These are listed on the NHS website and include feelings of stress, anxiety, fear and panic.
 Feelings of loneliness or even being angry can be symptoms as well.

 What To Do If You Are Feeling Symptoms?

-Talk to Someone
+Talk To Someone

 If you feel you’re struggling and need some mental health support, firstly, well done for recognising the symptoms and for exploring options of help.